-- always get the damage waiver insurance on all rentals out of state, if not using the OGS state contract vendors or the NYS travel card.
+- Always get damage waiver insurance on rentals out of state, if not using the OGS state contract vendors (Hertz or National), or a NYS travel card.

 - NYS does not reimburse employees if they choose to get any liability insurance coverage.

 - If you picked up the car on campus, when you return from your trip park the rental in the designated rental company parking spot in Route 32 Lot and place the keys in their drop box in the front of the lot.

 - Contact rental office to notify them when the car is returned, and go online (if on the member benefit program) for a paid receipt.
 Verify that there is no tax or insurance charged, and then forward the rental receipt with your expense report to email@example.com.

 - In the case of a rental cancellation, notify the rental company as soon as you know so there is not a rental fee charged.
 Then notify the travel office so your travel requisition can be modified to reflect the funding change.

 - In case of an automobile accident, notify the rental company first and then the travel office ASAP, but no longer than 20 days from the date of accident.
-(If paid on a travel card it needs to be reported to Citibank within 45 days.)
+(If paid on a travel card it needs to be reported to JPMC within 45 days.)

 Personal Vehicle Use Procedures